Phone-GWP-group

 Know the product(s) being produced

-Organise your materials and parts (efficient retrieval)
+Organise your materials and parts for efficient retrieval

 Organise stock and parts